 Then you’ll need a tiling contractor and shower-door installer to build a steam-proof enclosure.
 When that is complete, one of our licensed master plumbers will bring in the steam shower generator you’ve chosen and hook it to all the necessary pipes.

 A licensed electrician will be able to hook up the generator’s electric cables and digital controls.

 Though some online DIY websites may lead you to think that steam shower installation is quite simple, that it is something you can do yourself.
 A licensed electrician and plumber need to be involved to ensure that all piping and wiring are accurately installed.

 Steam shower repair & installation

 If you’ve always envisioned your bathroom as your little spa retreat, including a steam shower, now’s the time to install it.
-With the help of Nick’s Plumbing and Sewer Services, we can help transform your dreary bathroom into an oasis of relaxation.
+With the help of Nick’s Plumbing and Air Conditioning, we can help transform your dreary bathroom into an oasis of relaxation.
 By contacting us, we’ll ensure that your installation will be a pain-free and professional experience.

 We look forward to hearing from you.